RichStone/content/fullstack.coach/write-markdown-distribute-everywhere.md

 - CrossPost will overwrite everything if you should ever add anything manually inside dev.to's or webflow's editor.
 - When you publish with CrossPost, an additional configuration file gets created.
   - You'll need to store this file together with your posts to keep using CrossPost.
-Consistency can only be achieved if CrossPost knows about the article IDs on the different platforms.
+Consistency can only be achieved if CrossPost knows about the article IDs on different platforms.
 - **Your post has to start with an h1 markdown title ('#') in the very first line of your .md file**.
   - It's a useful markdownlint convention and CrossPost also relies on it to set the title of the posts correctly.
   - The titles from the first line of your file will be automatically before sending them to webflow or dev.to.
-  - Those titles will be set via the API, so that you don't have the title duplicated as a h1 element inside your article's body!
+  - Those titles will be set via the API so that you don't have the title duplicated as an h1 element inside your article's body!
 - Your markdown files will be converted with [showdown](https://github.com/showdownjs/showdown) to [GitHub flavored markdown](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax) before pushing up to space 🚀.

 For more technical details on how CrossPost works, current issues and planned features, check out the [GitHub repo](https://github.com/RichStone/crosspost-markdown) or ping me with any doubts :)